juliangonzalez02/azure-sentinel-threat-simulation/environment-setup/azure-env-setup.md

 ## Next Steps

-Now that we have established our Azure environment with a LAW and Sentinel, next we shall [install/configure](windows-vm-setup.md) a Windows VM with Sysmon.
+Now that we have established our Azure environment with a LAW and Sentinel, next we will [install and configure](windows-vm-setup.md) a Windows VM with Sysmon included.